ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ## **General Considerations for All Extension Method**
 ### **Reusability and Modularity**
-* When adding multiple high-level extension methods for a certain instrument and identity that there is repeated code that is common and could be reused between methods, extract that code into a separate method and refactor your methods to use it.
+* When adding multiple high-level extension methods for a certain instrument with common, repeated code that can be reused between methods, extract that code into a separate method and refactor your methods to use it.
 - :heavy_check_mark: **Do**
-    - If all of your methods you are working on are part of the same .cs file, then place the new method within that same .cs file and mark it as a `private` method.
+    - If all of your methods are part of the same .cs file, then place the new method within that same .cs file and mark it as a `private` method.
     - If your methods are spread across multiple .cs files, then add the new method to an `internal static class Utilities` class within the namespace for the instrument type being worked on, and mark it as an `internal` method.
 If no such Class exists, create it (e.g. [ExcludeSpecificChannel](https://github.com/ni/semi-test-library-dotnet/blob/12282644789e1f03018b6e3e024829d405ddad1d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Utilities.cs#L7))
 - :x: **Don't**
     - Never refactor existing methods to use the new method.
 Only focus on the methods being added.